-Should a student, seventeen years of age or over, be chronically absent, the student and parents will be asked to decide about the student's choices of regular attendance, withdrawal from school, or administrative withdrawal.
+Should a student, seventeen years of age or over, be chronically absent, the student and parents will be asked to make a decision about the student's choices of regular attendance, withdrawal from school, or administrative withdrawal.
 Students absent from school for more than TEN (10) consecutive school days may be administratively withdrawn.